Animal euthanasia: Reasons

-Small animal euthanasia is typically performed in a veterinary clinic or hospital, at animal shelter, or at the pet owner's home and is usually carried out by a veterinarian or a veterinary technician working under the veterinarian's supervision.
-Often animal shelter workers are trained to perform euthanasia as well.
-Knowing when it's time to put a pet down can be difficult.
-A licensed veterinarian can help an owner determine when in the course of an illness or behavioral problem euthanasia is appropriate.
+Small animal euthanasia is typically performed in a veterinary clinic or hospital, at an animal shelter, or at the pet owner's home.
+It is usually carried out by a veterinarian or a veterinary technician working under the veterinarian's supervision.
+Often, animal shelter workers are trained to perform euthanasia as well.
+A licensed veterinarian can help an owner determine when, in the course of an illness or behavioral problem, euthanasia is appropriate.
+Large animals with severe injuries are often euthanized at the site of the accident.

-In the case of large animals which have sustained injuries, this will also occur at the site of the accident, for example, on a racecourse.

 Some animal rights organizations support animal euthanasia in certain circumstances and practice euthanasia at shelters that they operate.

 Legal status

-In the U.S., for companion animals euthanized in animal shelters, most states prescribe intravenous injection as the required method.
+In the United States, for companion animals euthanized in animal shelters, most states prescribe intravenous injection as the required method.
 These laws date to 1990, when Georgia's Humane Euthanasia Act became the first state law to mandate this method.
-Before that, gas chambers and other means were commonly employed.
+Before that, gas chambers and other methods were commonly used.
 The Georgia law was resisted by the Georgia Commissioner of Agriculture, Tommy Irvin, who was charged with enforcing the act.
-In March 2007, he was sued by former State Representative Chesley V. Morton, who wrote the law, and subsequently ordered by the court to enforce all provisions of the Act.
+In March 2007, he was sued by former State Representative Chesley V. Morton, who wrote the law, and was subsequently ordered by the court to enforce all provisions of the Act.

 Some states allow the use of carbon monoxide chambers for euthanasia.

 In the Philippines, the treatment and handling of stray dogs are governed by specific laws that emphasize animal welfare.
-The primary law is Republic Act No. 8485, also known as the "Animal Welfare Act of 1998," as amended by Republic Act No. 10631 in 2013.
+The primary law is Republic Act No. 8485, also known as the "Animal Welfare Act of 1998", as amended by Republic Act No. 10631 in 2013.
 This law outlines the responsibilities of local government units (LGUs) and veterinarians in dealing with stray animals.

 Remains

-Many pet owners choose to have their pets cremated or buried after the pet is euthanized, and there are pet funeral homes that specialize in animal burial or cremation.
+Many pet owners choose to have their pets cremated or buried after the pet is euthanized.
+There are pet funeral homes that specialize in animal burial or cremation.
 Otherwise, the animal facility will often freeze the body and subsequently send it to the local landfill.

 In some instances, animals euthanized at shelters or animal control agencies have been sent to meat rendering facilities to be processed for use in cosmetics, fertilizer, gelatin, poultry feed, pharmaceuticals and pet food.
 It was proposed that the presence of pentobarbital in dog food may have caused dogs to become less responsive to the drug when being euthanized.
 However, a 2002 FDA study found no dog or cat DNA in the foods they tested, so it was theorized that the drug found in dog food came from euthanized cattle and horses.
-Furthermore, the level of the drug found in pet food was safe.
+Furthermore, the drug level found in pet food was safe.